1.4 A Shirley Temple Anyone?

 [Archie brings Uzza an apple juice just as the head of a balding bearded man appears at the top of the stairs leading into the pub.
-Just behind him, the outline of a head in a lightly wound hijab.
-The eyes behind a face-covering-veil, the niqab, move from side to side like a Cylon's as it slowly makes its way up the stair.
+Just behind him the outline of a head in a lightly wound hijab.
+The eyes behind a face-covering-veil, the niqab, move from side to side like a Cylon's.
 From the neck down the figure is cloaked in a bulky burka-like covering.
-Black cloves complete the cloak which, except for the eyes, leave everything to the imagination.
+Black cloves complete the cloak which, except for the eyes, leaves everything to the imagination.

 The cloaked figure is taller than the short man.
 Both the balding, bearded man and the impressive form which now towers over him make their way to the bar and stop to survey the range of bottles on shelves in front of a bar-length mirror.]

 Archie: Can I pour you a Holy Warrior my friend. [he knows better then to ask the cloaked figure what it wants, and to avoid eye contact even though its eyes, which have quit darting about, are fixated on him]

 Balding, bearded man: I AM NOT YOUR FRIEND!

 [After those pointed words, the bearded balding man and his cloaked companion proceed to the end of the bar where Uzza is sitting.]

 Cloaked figure: [a quick hand grabs Uzza's apple juice which disappears beneath the cloak figure's curtain-like mask]